silnrsi/wstr/Contributing.md

 # Contributing to WSTR (Writing Systems Technical Resources)

-A step-by-step guide to the recommended WSTR contributor workflow
+A step-by-step guide to the recommended WSTR contributor workflow. *(This guide is intended only for WSTech, specifically contributors with write access to the [WSTR git repository](https://github.com/silnrsi/wstr-sample-site)).*

 You have two ways to contribute to WSTR: either directly from your browser in a hosted editor, or by using a local text editor and then pushing to the git repository manually.
 In both cases, contributors are authenticated via their GitHub account.
 It's recommended to stick with one approach per entry and not mix the two.